Baxter launches Know your Score campaign, highlighting the importance of early screening to tackle the growing burden of kidney disease in Asia Pacific

 SINGAPORE, March 10, 2022 /PRNewswire/ -- Baxter Asia Pacific (Baxter), a global leader in dialysis care, has launched the Know Your Score campaign across Asia Pacific (APAC) on World Kidney Day.

-Dr Alvin Ng, Senior Consultant Nephrologist at The Kidney & Transplant Practice, Mount Elizabeth Novena Hospital, said: "Chronic Kidney Disease (CKD) is often referred to as a 'silent-killer' as an alarming 95% of people with mild CKD do not know they have it and almost half of people with severe CKD are completely unaware they are ill.
-In most cases of progressive kidney disease, the body can adjust to the build-up of toxins and the patient will only feel unwell once their kidney function falls below 15%.
-When this 'crash' happens, the patient's kidney function is not likely to return to normal levels."

-Know Your Score emphasizes the need for routine testing to detect and prevent CKD, especially among those who are suffering from hypertension and /or diabetes.
+Know Your Score emphasizes the need for routine testing to detect and prevent Chronic Kidney Disease (CKD), especially among those who are suffering from hypertension and /or diabetes.
 It also encourages the public to learn more about kidney scores and lifestyle tips to prevent kidney disease, by visiting My Kidney Journey, a dedicated website providing information about the kidney health and CKD care.

-CKD is on the rise in Asia Pacific and continues to be a major public health problem.
-Thailand, Singapore, South Korea, Japan, Malaysia, and Indonesia have the highest incidence of treated End Stage Kidney Disease (ESKD).
-The largest percentage increase in incidence of treated ESKD between 2009-2010 and 2017-2018, occurred in Indonesia (1550%), followed by Thailand (204%), and South Korea (73%).

-Job Loei, a CKD patient unexpectedly diagnosed at 18 years old when he entered National Service, said: "It is critical for everyone to understand that early detection of CKD can save lives, as symptoms of CKD emerge slowly and silently.
-I would encourage everyone, young and old, especially if they suffer from diabetes or hypertension to talk to their doctor about their kidneys and get tested.
-Sadly, I see many patients who suffer from kidney damage that is severe and irreversible because it was detected too late."
+Tony Samosir, Chairman and Founder of the Indonesian Dialysis Patient Community, who is also a kidney transplant patient, said, "Information about kidney health and replacement therapy is critical for patients.
+The lack of obvious symptoms when a person suffers from kidney failure, coupled with a lack of health services across the country, has resulted in many patients being admitted to hospital for treatment when it is already too late."
+Tony added, "An approach centered on clear communication and education is the key to improving the quality of life of patients with kidney disease."

 "Baxter is committed to reduce the occurrence of CKD through raising awareness of early testing.
 As we mark World Kidney Day across the globe, Baxter emphasizes early testing, as knowing your score can be lifesaving.
 Patients diagnosed early can adapt their lifestyle and learn to manage their condition, thus avoiding or postponing the need for dialysis or transplant.
 Today we reiterate our commitment to collaborating with physicians across the entire continuum of care, from prevention and early detection of CKD to kidney failure care," said Andrew Frye, President of Baxter Asia Pacific.

-It is available to the general public in ten countries and eight different languages across APAC.
+It is available to the general public in 10 countries and 9 different languages across APAC.

 |